SWTOR-Slicers/SWTOR-Character-Assembler/readme.md

 The SWTOR Character Assembler:
 * Fills a Player Character/NPC's folder (exported by TORCommunity.com's Character Designer or NPC database) with all the game assets required for assembling them in Blender.
-  **It gathers the character or NPC's skeleton rig**, saving it inside a "skeleton" folder next to "models" and "materials".
+  **It can gather the character or NPC's skeleton rig**, saving it inside a "skeleton" folder next to "models" and "materials".

   It solves some long lingering issues, such as placing the typically **missing "black.dds" texturemap** in our SWTOR asset extractions if detected as missing.
   It also gathers some maps that weren't being covered by Slicers GUI: